 Students are required to take the final examination or engage in the final activity on the date and at the time presented as part of the course syllabus.
 Exceptions may be made only in emergency situations and in the case of scheduling conflicts with college sponsored events by promptly submitting a written request detailing the circumstances to the instructor of the course.
-Your meeting time for your final is: finals week, online.
+Your meeting time for your final is: due Week 8 - online format.